 The San Francisco Bay Area has no shortage of fun and interesting things to do and see.
 The 150-year-old Point Bonita Lighthouse (a secret jewel of the Bay Area) and the historic Cold War era Nike Missile Site are just a 5-minute drive from the Miwok Trailhead parking area or a 20-minute drive away from the Tennessee Valley Trailhead parking lot or.
 Awe-inspiring Muir Woods National Monument, with its old-growth coastal redwood forest and numerous hiking trails, is a 25-minute drive.
 Mount Tamalpais State Park, with hiking and sweeping views of the Bay Area, is another 10 minutes past Muir Woods.

-Within the Marin Headlands, consider visiting The Marine Mammal Center, historic Battery Townsley, the Bay Area Discovery Museum, and the Marin Headlands Visitor Center.
+Within the Marin Headlands, consider visiting the historic Battery Townsley, the Point Bonita Lighthouse, and Nike Missile Site SF-88.

 Tennessee Valley and the Marin Headlands are noted for great hiking, and are often populated by hikers regardless of time-of-year.
-Consider hiking to Tennessee Beach (4 miles), the Marin Headlands Visitor Center (4 miles), the Marine Mammal Center (4 miles), Rodeo Beach (4.3 miles), or the Point Bonita Lighthouse (5 miles).
-Inquire at the Marin Headlands Visitor Center if you are interested in attending a ranger-led program or guided hike during your stay.
+Consider hiking to Tennessee Beach (4 miles), the Marine Mammal Center (4 miles), Rodeo Beach (4.3 miles), or the Point Bonita Lighthouse (5 miles).
+Contact the Marin Headlands Rangers at (415)-331-1540 to inquire about a ranger-led program or guided hike during your stay.

-Hawk Campground Golden Gate National Recreation Area Sausalito CA 94965
+Hawk Campground Marin Headlands Golden Gate National Recreation Area Sausalito CA 94965

 For campground inquiries, please call: (415)-331-1540